||britain, trekkers, lasted, camps, stayed, lived, buggy, hitch, jobs, goods, lumber, government, sticks, during, money, country

 Many people were unhappy.
 What could they do?

-The farmers had no wheat.
-They could not make bread.
+The farmers could not sell crops for money.
 They left their farms.
 They went to the cities to look for work.
-There was no work in the cities, either.
+There was no work in the cities.

 Some people thought it would be short.
 It was not.
 It lasted for ten long years.